Case Study – World-Class Noise Performance

 Approach

-Delta Diagnostics offers several types of chips that differentiate in the number of on-chip sensors and sensor type used.
+Delta Life Science offers several types of chips that differentiate in the number of on-chip sensors and sensor type used.
 Generally speaking, ring resonator sensors have a slightly lower sensitivity, but their relatively small size allows a higher degree of multiplexing.
 Contrary, Mach-Zehnder interferometers can achieve a higher sensitivity but are also larger, limiting the multiplexablility.
 For this test, we used a chip that carries fourteen 3×3 Mach-Zehnder interferometers, allowing sensitive 14-plex detection.
-In addition, we used Delta Diagnostics’ proprietary signal processing to process the raw interferometer signals and evaluate the baseline noise.
-This signal processing was developed at Delta diagnostics with the specific aim to optimise noise performance.
+In addition, we used Delta Life Science’ proprietary signal processing to process the raw interferometer signals and evaluate the baseline noise.
+This signal processing was developed at Delta Life Science with the specific aim to optimise noise performance.

 In regular operation, binding the biomolecules to the biosensor surface causes a change in the optical refractive index at the immediate chip surface, which is subsequently detected.
 The detected refractive index change is proportional to the amount of surface-bound biomolecules.
 However, to exclude any noise contributions originating from biological processes, here we investigated baseline noise in an experiment where the sensor responds to a transition between two fluids having a slightly different refractive index.